uroojzaidi709/dsa-problem-solutions/README.md

 Space Complexity: O(1)

 The solution uses a constant amount of extra space, regardless of the input size, as it only requires a few pointers to perform the search.

+268. Missing Number

+Problem Overview:
+The task is to find a single missing number from an array of n distinct numbers.
+The numbers are guaranteed to be in the range [0,n].
+The array's length is also n.

+Solution Approach:
+The most optimal solution utilizes the Cyclic Sort algorithm.
+This technique is ideal for problems involving arrays with a limited range of numbers.
+The core idea is to place each element at its correct sorted position.
+For this problem, a number k should ideally be at index k.

+The algorithm proceeds in two main steps:

+Placement: We iterate through the array.
+For each number nums[i], we check if it is at its correct index.
+If nums[i] is less than the array length and is not in its correct position (nums[i] != nums[nums[i]]), we swap it with the element at its correct index.
+This process continues until all numbers are in their correct positions.
+The number n (if present) will remain at an incorrect index because its correct index is outside the array's bounds.

+Identification: After the first step, we iterate through the array one more time.
+The first index i where nums[i] is not equal to i is the missing number.
+This is because every other number has been placed in its correct spot.
+If all numbers from 0 to n−1 are in their correct places, the missing number must be n.

+Complexity:
+Time Complexity: O(n)

+The cyclic sort part of the algorithm makes at most n swaps in the worst-case scenario.
+Each number is visited and swapped into its correct place at most once, and the final search is a single pass, resulting in a linear time complexity.

+Space Complexity: O(1)

+The solution is performed in-place on the input array and does not require any additional data structures, thus using constant extra space.